Visiting Us at Christ the King Vineyard

 3. Stop by the Connection Center

 If you have time, stop by our Connection Center before you head up the stairs or access the elevator to the sanctuary.
-This will be right across from the sanctuary steps and has information on small groups and service opportunities.
+This will be right across from the sanctuary steps and has information on life groups and service opportunities.
 After the service, please let us say hello and give you a small welcome gift as a first-time visitor.
 There is a guest table by the Connection Center.
 Come, take a thank you mug, and say hello.
 We promise not to make you feel awkward!

 4. Worship With Us (10:00am)